“Success in life could be defined as the continued expansion of happiness and the progressive realization of worthy goals.

 Start now with a mental blank slate.

-Here is a list of actions on how to position yourself for success:
+Here is a list of actions to show you ways to achieve success:

 Strengthen Your Core